-UN: Drought and flood impacts from El Niño/La Niña could touch 100 million people08/07/2016 - by the Climate Centre
+UN: Drought and flood impacts from El Niño/La Niña could touch 100 million people

 The three major Rome-based UN agencies specializing in food or agriculture this week called for combined efforts to tackle the global impacts of the Pacific El Niño phenomenon to be “rapidly ramped up by governments and the international community”.